 Cockle shells (down) is an English Country Dance.
-It was published by Henry Playford in 1701 in The Dancing Master, 11th ed..
+It was published by Henry Playford (website) in 1701 in The Dancing Master, 11th ed..
 It was interpreted by Charles Bolton (mod) in 1985 and published in Retreads Vol.1.
 Found in The Playford Assembly.
 It is a proper Duple Minor dance.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.
+It is in the key: D minor.

 The tune, also called Cockle Shells, appeared in Playford with the dance.
 It was performed by Bare Necessities (Earl Gaddis, Mary Lea, Peter Barnes, and Jacqueline Schwab) on the album By Choice.
 The music is used with permission from the Country Dance Society, Boston Centre, Inc.